trygve-lie/ttl-mem-cache/README.md

 Returns an Array of all items in the cache ready to be used by `.load()`.

-### .load()
+### .load(dump)

 Loads an Array of items, provided by `.dump()`, into the cache.

+This method take the following arguments:

+ * dump - Array of items to be imported.

 If any of the items in the loaded Array contains a key which already are in the cache the entry in the cache will be overwritten.

 If any of the entries in the loaded Array are not compatible with the format which `.dump()` exports, they will not be inserted into the cache.